Ferdaus71/IMDB-Sentiment-Analyzer/README.md

 A **deep learning-based IMDB movie review sentiment analysis system** built using **TensorFlow**, **Keras**, and **Gradio**.
 It supports **real-time text predictions** and **batch analysis via .txt or .pdf uploads (including scanned PDFs using OCR)**.
-The application also features a beautiful **Dark/Light Mode Toggle** and a clean, interactive UI. 🌙☀️
+The application also features a beautiful **Light Mode Toggle** and a clean, interactive UI. 🌙☀️

 ---